MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 >When [personal email is set up](https://go.microsoft.com/fwlink/?linkid=2247991), as an optional system attribute, use **Email Settings** to send to *Company* or *Company and personal* email.

 >[!IMPORTANT]
->Customizing/editing invitations, reminders, and "thank you" emails is currently a feature available for new Viva Glint customers.
+>Customizing or editing invitations, reminders, and appreciation emails is currently a feature available for *new Viva Glint customers only*.
 Customers who have migrated from our LinkedIn platform will have this capability added shortly.
 We anticipate this to become available in June 2024.
 You will be notified.

 ### Editing the survey invitation